Rosenkrands/zav/README.md

-We believe this could be due to `ga-tot` having to base locations sharing the dense part of the service area, where as `wkm-swkm` only have one base location covering the dense area.
+We believe this could be due to `ga-tot` having to base locations sharing the dense part of the service area, where as `wkm-swkm` only have one base location covering the dense part of the area.

 <img src="man/figures/README-unnamed-chunk-14-1.png" width="100%" />